 Yes, we fully stand behind our system.
-You will learn to swim if you use our system for the series.
+You will learn to swim if you use it for the series.
 You may learn to swim before getting to the end of the 5-course series.
 To us, Learning to Swim means oneness with the water and being able to rest calmly in deep water, moving from here to there as you please for as long as you wish.
-This is what “learning to swim” means.
 Learning strokes is learning efficiency, but not confidence or safety.
-We will teach you strokes after you’ve learned confidence and safety.
+We will teach you strokes if you wish, after you’ve learned confidence and safety.

 Please convince yourself of this truth: you cannot learn freestyle while you’re still out of control in water.
-People who “learn” freestyle while they’re still out of control in water do not swim: they stroke.
+People who “learn” freestyle while they’re still out of control in deep water do not swim: they stroke.
 Their strokes are stiff.
-They can’t learn to breathe, tread water or rest: nor can they swim in deep water.
+They can’t learn to breathe, tread water or rest: nor can they rest in deep water.
 Swimming implies comfort and oneness with the water.
 This is what you’ll learn from us.
-You’ll learn to swim in our Beginning, Next Step, or Deep Water Play courses.
+You’ll learn to swim in our Essentials 1, Essentials 2, or Deep Water Play courses.
 You’ll learn freestyle in our Freestyle class.
-This is a distinction you’ll most likely not find in any other swim school or YMCA/Red Cross offering…until they’ve read our book and c0mpleted our trainings.
+This is a distinction you’ll most likely not find in any other swim school or YMCA/Red Cross offering…until they’ve read our book and completed our trainings.

 One of the many beliefs of people who want to learn to swim is that they already have the arm stroke and kick, they can go from here to there, but the breathing isn’t comfortable yet: they JUST need to learn to get air.
-If you feel this way, we ask you these questions: are you tense as you move through the water as above?
+If you feel this way, we ask you these questions: are you tense as you move through the water?
 Are you swimming “uphill”, in other words, are your feet a foot or two lower than your head?
 Do you lift your head up and out of the water to try to get air?
 Do you push down on the water to get air?
 Do your arms and legs feel disconnected from each other?